Please use the menu below to navigate to any article section:

 Often asking questions and feedback at the inspection with give you a much clearer picture of a potential issue, minus the disclaimers.

 Second to that, you may also wish to phone and speak to the inspector direct to understand any potential issues.

 An initial read of these reports can be demoralising and a little confusing at the best of times.

-- My last tip would be to attend the inspection, or at the very least have someone you know and trust attend on your behalf.
+- Attend the inspection, or at the very least have someone you know and trust attend on your behalf